My Tips on How To Dress For Your Maternity Photo Session

 Although I do have a client closet with dresses you can borrow, you may want to get your own dress.

-Other places I love to shop at:
+Other places I love to shop at for maternity photoshoot dresses

 This dress is from Pink Blush